Using Alfred to Quickly Open Workspaces

 Using From Alfred

 Create a new blank workflow.
 In the new workflow, add a Script Filter by selecting Inputs -> Script Filter.
-We need to give it some keyword that will bring up the list when we type it.
+We need to give it keywords to bring up the list when we type it.
 I used ‘vc’ because nothing else was using it.

 When we run the workflow by entering the keyword vc, we see a list of the discovered workspaces: